 Complaint review procedures

-The Canadian Judicial Council (CJC) was created in 1971 by Canada's Parliament with the goal to continually improve judicial services in Canada.
-To achieve this, the CJC has authority over federally appointed judges and is the forum to which any Canadian can turn if he or she feels aggrieved by the misconduct of a judge.
+The Canadian Judicial Council was created in 1971 by Canada's Parliament with the goal to continually improve judicial services in Canada.
+To achieve this, the Council has authority over federally appointed judges and is the forum to which any Canadian can turn if they feel aggrieved by the misconduct of a judge.

-You will find the complete complaint handling process in the document below, entitled Review Procedures.
+You will find the complete complaint handling process in the document entitled Review Procedures.

 Under the Judges Act, the Canadian Judicial Council has the authority to investigate and review on complaints about the conduct – not the decisions – of federally appointed judges.
 Depending on the matter, the Council can recommend that the judge be removed from office.
 The Council publishes a report every year that summarizes the complaints received, and the decisions that were made.View previous complaints